star-du/cloud-mini-app/docs/management.md

 }
 ```

++ Formula without known value

 Shared formulae are decompressed and each cell has the formula corresponding to its cell.
 Writers generally do not attempt to generate shared formulae.
 Cells with formula entries but no value will be serialized in a way that Excel and other spreadsheet tools will recognize.
 This library will not automatically compute formula results!
 For example, to compute `BESSELJ` in a worksheet:

-**Formula without known value**

 ```js
 {